 National Nurses Week history spans decades, with many individuals and organizations involved in the success of this annual event.
 Nurses Week is a widespread celebration where we, as a society, honor the tremendous contributions that nurses make to countless lives.

-Carson-Newman University thanks all nurses for the unwavering dedication and care you provide to your patients.
+Carson-Newman University thanks all nurses for the unwavering dedication and care you provide to your patients, especially in the face of the pandemic.
 Nurses, like you, have been shaped by a history of compassion and unfold a future of hope.

 Since 1986, the American Nurses Association (ANA) has supported and advocated for the nursing profession.
 It has played a pivotal role in establishing National Nurses Week to honor nurses across the country.

-Read on to learn more about Nurses Week history and this year’s unprecedented celebration.
+Read on to learn more about Nurses Week history and this year's continued celebration of nurses.

 What is National Nurses Week?

-National Nurses Week starts on May 6th and runs until May 12th, ending on the birthday of the historical nursing icon, Florence Nightingale.
+National Nurses Week traditionally starts on May 6 and runs until May 12, ending on the birthday of the historical nursing icon, Florence Nightingale.

 National Nurses Week history is over 60 years in the making:

-1953: President Eisenhower received a proposal from Dorothy Sutherland of the U.S. Department of Health, Education, and Welfare, attempting to declare a “Nurse Day” for October of the following year.
+1953: President Eisenhower received a proposal from Dorothy Sutherland of the U.S. Department of Health, Education, and Welfare, requesting that he declare a "Nurse Day" for October of the following year.
 Eisenhower declined the proclamation.

 1954: Representative Frances P. Bolton - the first woman elected to Congress from Ohio - sponsored a bill for National Nurse Week.
 The dates proposed were for October 11-16 (marking the 100th anniversary of Florence Nightingale's mission to Crimea).